-The March workshop will feature LONO, one of the Hawaiian Island’s most beloved and talented folk artists.
-He is a prolific composer of original old style music, having released 7 CD’s, an inspirational teacher, and charismatic a performer.
-His music and stories of island life will inspire your Ukulele and songwriting talents while you experience the beautiful landscapes and culture of Molokai’s East end.
+Uke Ohana will feature LONO, one of the Hawaiian Island’s most beloved and talented folk artists.
+He is a prolific composer of original old style music, having released 8 CD’s, and is an inspirational teacher and charismatic performer.
+His music and stories of island life will inspire your Ukulele and songwriting talents, while you experience the beautiful landscapes and culture of Molokai’s East end.

 COME EXPERIENCE MOLOKAI THE “MOST HAWAIIAN ISLAND”

 This name comes from its rich cultural heritage, that is carried on today with honor and purpose, creating a sustainable future for the island.
 Its population of predominately Hawaiian descent, allows you to genuinely experience the roots of Hawaiian music and lifestyle.
 Molokai is also known as a place of powerful prayer, it has a long history of teaching and healing, and is the sacred birthplace of hula.
 The Uke Ohana workshop will take place on the lush and tropical east end of the island where you will relax, moving at a slower pace, and learn to play and compose traditional and contemporary hawaiian folk music of your own .

 WE WILL BE STAYING AT PU’ U O’ HOKU RANCH